longisland/multiplayer-rock-paper-scissors-dev/README.md

 ## Testing

-The project includes a comprehensive test suite covering game mechanics and mathematical models.
-Tests are written using pytest and can be run both locally and in Docker.
+The project includes a comprehensive test suite covering game mechanics, mathematical models, and UI automation.
+Tests are written using pytest and Selenium, and can be run both locally and in Docker.

 ### Test Coverage